dtsbourg/codegraph-fmt/README.md

 ### 2. Generating ASTs

-The main interface can be configured through the `cfg` object.
-One can set the following properties:
+The main interface can be configured through a .yaml file.
+One can set the some of the following properties:

 * `cfg.datapath`: The path to the data folder - the default value should work.
 * `cfg.name`: The name of the repository to work on (the example repo is [`keras`](https://github.com/keras-team/keras))
 * `cfg.verbose`: How much logging should be displayed.

+>> Todo complete list

 The main interface then runs several consecutive actions, none of which should require much action for now: